MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/opening-a-crash-dump-file-using-windbg.md

 ---
-title: Open a dump file with WinDbg
+title: Open a Dump File with WinDbg
 description: Learn about various ways to open a crash memory dump file using WinDbg in a debugging session. ms.date: 12/13/2022
 ---